simbaaf/nurlatex-movie/README.md

 - its build with a powerful framework vuejs

-# Technologies Used :fit: :
+# Technologies Used :dart: :

 - **Vuejs** : is an open source Framework of javascript for building user interface [Link](https://vuejs.org/).